gebimble/100DaysOfCode/README.md

 transactions to my co-op membership card.
 Learnt about the `.gitignore` file for protecting my login information, and learnt about interacting with website using Selenium.
 Feeling RAD.

+## Day 5
+Turned the co-op thing into a class, added some error handling.
+Really pleased with it :)